Anandam: Production

 Uday Kiran and Shriya Saran were initially considered for the lead roles.
 Newcomer Akash was cast as the lead despite not knowing Telugu at the time.
 He wrote down his dialogues in Tamil and English.
+The voice for Akash was given by music composer Sri.
 Rekha Vedavyas made her Telugu debut with this film.
 Jayaprakash Reddy turned comedian with this film.
+The film was shot in a single schedule at Ooty, Visakhapatnam and Film City.

 Soundtrack

 The soundtrack is composed by Devi Sri Prasad.
 The soundtrack of the movie is released through Mayuri Audio.
 The songs were well received.

-Release
+Reception

-Jeevi of Idlebrain gave the film a rating of three out of five stars and opined that "Over all, this film is a good experiment, which did not worked well if you take the totality of the film".
-Gudipoodi Srihari of The Hindu opined that "Dialogues prove to be the basic strength of the film, particularly during the humorous scenes.
+Gudipoodi Srihari of The Hindu noted, "Dialogues prove to be the basic strength of the film, particularly during the humorous scenes.
 Akash and Rekha make a good pair and their performances suit the characters they play".
-E. M. Bhargava of Full Hyderabad opined that "credit should be given to the director for treating the story with a lot of care (pardoning him a few unnecessary scenes) and for creating the feel good factor.
+E. M. Bhargava of Full Hyderabad opined, "credit should be given to the director for treating the story with a lot of care (pardoning him a few unnecessary scenes) and for creating the feel good factor.
 The film certainly becomes worth a watch".
+Telugu Cinema wrote "The film reminds Ushakiron's earlier Nuvve Kavali several times in terms of its scenes, dialogues, locations, settings, etc. Of course, similarity does not extend to the former's quality.
+Despite all this the film could be a time pass".